duckietown/gym-duckietown/README.md

 Reinforcement learning algorithms are extremely sensitive to hyperparameters.
 Choosing the wrong set of parameters could prevent convergence completely, or lead to unstable performance over training.
 You will likely want to experiment.
 A learning rate that is too low can lead to no learning happening.
-A learning rate that is too high can lead to an unstable or suboptimal fixed-point.
+A learning rate that is too high can lead unstable performance throughout training or a suboptimal result.

 The reward values are currently rescaled into the [0,1] range, because the RL code in `pytorch_rl` doesn't do reward clipping, and deals poorly with large reward values.
 Also